Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The peeling property by region

 To understand which terms may cancel between Eqs.~\eqref{eq:metric_integral_subleading} and \eqref{eq:metric_integral_subleading} and their counterparts for $\kk>\lambda$, we explore how coefficients of the various tensor structures change in these equations under rescalings and shifts of the cutoff $\lambda$.
 To this end, we focus on the vector integral contributing to the metric, Eq.~\eqref{eq:metric_integral_subleading}.
 Using the relation explained in footnote \ref{cutoffdefinition} between $\lambda$ and $\r$, $\lambda = \frac{\Lambda}{\r}$ with $\Lambda \gg 1$ that enforces the restriction to the Coulomb region, it is easy to see that only terms proportional to $L^\mu$ can be changed by $\Lambda \rightarrow a\Lambda + b$ with fixed $a$ and $b$.
 Thus, all terms proportional to $N^\mu$ are scheme-independent and should not be expected to be affected by radiation-region contributions that cancel the cutoff dependence.
 These are the terms contributing to $\Psi_0$ and $\Psi_1$ NP scalars.

-While a similar analysis of the two-tensor integral in Eq.~\eqref{eq:Weyl_integral_subleading} contributing to the Weyl tensor suggests a much stronger scheme dependence.
-However, since the linearized Weyl tensor is simply given by suitably antisymmetrized derivatives of the metric, its scheme dependence is substantially weaker per our discussion above.
+A similar analysis of the two-tensor integral in Eq.~\eqref{eq:Weyl_integral_subleading} contributing to the Weyl tensor suggests a much stronger scheme dependence.
+However, since the linearized Weyl tensor is simply given by suitably antisymmetrized derivatives of the metric, its scheme dependence is substantially weaker than the tensor-integral analysis suggests.
 In particular, all terms that contain an $N^\mu$ coming from the metric are scheme-independent.
 The $N^\mu N^\nu$ structure has this property.

 The exact expressions for the metric and NP scalars are rather unwieldy and not very illuminating.
 Their small velocity expansion, however, connects them to past results.
 To this end, we parametrize the momenta of the incoming particles as